-We obtained 36 specific pathogen-free female sprague-dawley (SD) rats from Beijing Sibeifu Biotechnology Co., Ltd. The rats were 8 weeks old, weighed 200 ± 20g, and were housed in the Animal Experiment Center of Baotou Medical College.
+We obtained 36 specific pathogen-free female Sprague-Dawley (SD) rats from Beijing Sibeifu Biotechnology Co., Ltd. The rats were eight weeks old, weighed $200 \pm 20$ g, and were housed in the Animal Experiment Center of Baotou Medical College.
 They were kept in individually ventilated cages with four rats per cage.
-The environment was carefully controlled for temperature (20°C-25°C), humidity (45%-55%), and noise, with 12 hours of daily light exposure.
+The environment was carefully controlled for temperature (20 °C-25 °C), humidity (45%-55%), and noise, with 12 h of daily light exposure.
 The rats were provided with standard feed and sterile water, and their bedding was changed 2-3 times per week.
-After one week of adaptive feeding, the rats were randomly divided into sham (n =10) and ovariectomize (OVX) groups (n =26 rats).
-The rats were fasted for 12 hours before surgery, and the surgical instruments were sterilized under high pressure.
-The rats ane were athetized by intraperitoneal injection of 2% pentobarbital sodium (Tianjin Fuchen Chemical Reagent Company, China; batch 20220120) at 30mg/kg.
-The rats' backs were shaved and disinfected, and the ovaries were located following a longitudinal incision down the middle of the back.
-In the OVX group, both ovaries were removed, while in the SHAM group, only a small amount of fatty tissue was removed.
-The incision was sutured and disinfected, and sodium penicillin (Hebei Chengshengtang Animal Pharmaceutical Company, China;

-22062601) was injected intraperitoneally for 7 days to prevent infection.
-Four weeks after surgery, two rats from both the SHAM and OVX groups were randomly selected for measurement of lumbar vertebra and femur BMD, as well as observation of femur tissue using HE staining (Ebiogo Company, China; batches B006,B005) to verify the success of the modeling.
-After successful modeling, the OVX group was further randomly divided into the PMOP group, Pue-low-dose (Pue-L), and Pue-high-dose (Pue-H) groups (n=8 rats per group) and were injected with Pue (Approval number: National Medical Product Approval Number H20020392; Manufacturer: Zhejiang Zhenyuan Pharmaceutical Company, China; 220402; 0.2g/vial; Purity:>99%) interventions for 8 weeks.
+After one week of adaptive feeding, the rats were randomly divided into sham (n = 10) and ovariectomize (OVX) groups (n = 26 rats).
+Prior to surgery, the rats were fasted for 12 h and the surgical instruments were sterilized using high pressure.
+The rats were athetized by intraperitoneal injection of 2% pentobarbital sodium (Tianjin Fuchen Chemical Reagent Company, China; batch 20220120)at 30 mg/kg.
+The rats' backs were then shaved and disinfected, and a longitudinal incision was made in the middle to access the ovaries.
+In the OVX group, the ovaries were completely removed, while in the SHAM group, only a small portion of tissue was excised.
+The incision was then closed and the area was disinfected, and sodium penicillin (Hebei Chengshengtang Animal Pharmaceutical Company, China; 22062601) was injected intraperitoneally for seven days to prevent infection.
+Four weeks post-surgery, two rats were randomly chosen from both the SHAM and OVX groups for the purpose of measuring lumbar vertebra and femur BMD, as well as observation of femur tissue and performing a HE stain to confirm successful modeling (Ebiogo Company, China; batches B006, B005).
+Upon successful modeling, the OVX group was divided into the PMOP group, Puelow-dose (Pue-L), and Pue-high-dose (Pue-H) groups (eight rats per group) and were injected with Pue (Approval number: National Medical Product Approval Number H20020392; Manufacturer: Zhejiang Zhenyuan Pharmaceutical Company,

+China; 220402; 0.2 g/vial; Purity: >99%) for an 8-week intervention period.

-Fully dissolve 0.2g of Pue for injection with 5ml of 0.9% sodium chloride solution to prepare the Pue injection with a 40mg/ml concentration.
+Fully dissolve 0.2 g of Pue for injection with 5 mL of 0.9% sodium chloride solution to prepare the Pue injection with a 40 mg/mL concentration.
 Prepare it when needed.
-Based on equivalent conversion, the Pue-L and Pue-H groups received 1ml/kg and 2ml/kg for Pue injection, respectively, administered subcutaneously once daily, The SHAM and PMOP groups received an equal volume of normal saline.
-After 8 weeks of administration, BMD was measured in all groups, and serum and bilateral femurs were collected for subsequent examination.
+Based on equivalent conversion, the Pue-L and Pue-H groups received 1 mL/kg and 2 mL/kg for Pue injection, respectively, administered subcutaneously once daily.
+The SHAM and PMOP groups received an equal volume of normal saline.
+After eight weeks, BMD was measured and serum and bilateral femurs were collected for further examination.